- Class: Sarcopterygii

 The water’s fine—but so is the mud.
 African lungfish live in freshwater swamps, backwaters, and small rivers in West and South Africa in countries including Senegal, Niger, Gambia, Western Sudan, Cote d’Ivoire, Sierra Leone, and Guinea.
 A tropical fish, this species is most comfortable in water temperatures ranging from 76 to 86 degrees Fahrenheit (24 to 26 degrees Celsius).

 Thanks to its unique physiology (lungs), the African lungfish can breathe when water dries up.
 This species gets approximately 90 percent of its oxygen from air.
-It digs its way into mud and surrounds itself with a secretion that will allow it to survive for up to four years, although it’s usually only for a matter of months.
+It digs its way into mud and surrounds itself with a secretion that will allow it to survive for up to four years, although it’s usually only for a matter of months before the waters return.

 HABITAT AND DIET

 Destination estivation.
-Once the lungfish reaches the desired depth, it wriggles around, hollowing out a cozy cocoon, but leaves a short tunnel through which it can get air.
+Once the lungfish reaches the desired depth in the mud, it wriggles around, hollowing out a cozy cocoon, but leaves a short tunnel through which it can get air.
 During this state of suspended animation, lungfish are inactive for an extended period—they take in no food or water and make no urine or waste.
 They enter a state of torpor, almost like hibernation.

 Watch out for the little guys.
 While larger fish and mammals may prey on juvenile lungfish, adult lungfish have no major predators.
 Maybe that’s why they have existed for hundreds of millions of years!

 A little of this, a little of that.
-Omnivores, African lungfish hunt frogs, fish, and mollusks; and they will also eat tree roots and seeds.
+As omnivores, African lungfish hunt frogs, fish, and mollusks, and they will also eat tree roots and seeds.